What is Prolotherapy?

 - low back or mid-back pain including degenerative disc disease and sacro-iliac joint instability/dysfunction

-Some areas or problems can be more challenging than others, and it is therefore important to be evaluated by a physician trained and experienced in this procedure so that an accurate assessment and treatment plan can be given.
+Some areas or problems can be more challenging than others, and it is therefore important to be evaluated by a practitioner trained and experienced in this procedure so that an accurate assessment and treatment plan can be given.

 How often do I need these treatments?

-Treatment intervals vary depending on the specific problem and severity of the area being treated, as well as the protocol of the physician.
+Treatment intervals vary depending on the specific problem and severity of the area being treated, as well as the protocol of the practitioner.
 Typical intervals between treatments are every three to six weeks, with an average interval of once a month, for a total of four to six treatments.
 However this can vary and may be more frequent, or take longer, depending on the condition being treated.

 What’s the rate of success in treatment for Prolotherapy?